Nurture The Success Of Your Child With These Tools

 Children who defy expectations

-My friend Darcy went on to say that youngsters who constantly conform are less likely to think or act independently because they’re more concerned with pleasing their parents and gaining acceptance than with doing and thinking for themselves.
+My friend Darcy went on to say that childrens who constantly conform are less likely to think or act independently because they’re more concerned with pleasing their parents and gaining acceptance than with doing and thinking for themselves.

 Then, when children defy, they are typically branded as “troublemakers.”
 These are the kids that come to mind when you think of “power battles,” and they have them because they don’t believe they have any, and it’s one of their most basic wants.